SebastianEsp/PlusprofilAddin-WPF-/README.md

 3. Run the installer to install the add-in for the current user.

 #### Note on combined installers.
-The installer projetct for PlusProfilAddin also contains the installer for at separate plugin called `INSERT NAME`.
-As such when compiling the project, you need to be aware that both add-in projects must be located where the installer project expects them.
+The installer project for `PlusProfilAddin` also contains the installer for at separate plugin called `INSERT NAME`.
+As such when compiling the project, be aware that both add-in projects must be located where the installer project expects them.

 Furthermore, should it be needed to add more add-ins to the installer, this may be done by simply adding a new fragment for the add-in, in the installer projects .wxs file.